-Here we use non-local sample-based approaches together with feature-based filtering and adaptive sampling.
-A proof of concept on latest denoising tech plus some creative engineering that makes it work consistently for production.
+Here we use a non-local sample-based approach together with feature-based filtering and adaptive sampling.
+A proof of concept on latest denoising tech plus some creative engineering that makes it working consistently for production.

 For example, with a little help from the camera and with Arnold in kinda ‘pathtrace’ mode (AA samples 4×4 while all others set to 1) works incredibly good on DOF and highlights !

-Here we can really see how strong hdr highlights come out well denoised while keeping all the hdrange and ibl detail. look how well the little logo is preserved, wheels rims etc. Denoising time is really cheap, here on a full HD image it takes just 10 seconds.
+Here we can really see how strong HDR highlights come out well denoised while keeping all the HDR range and IBL detail.
+Look how well the little logo is preserved, wheels rims etc. Denoising time is really cheap, here on a full HD image it takes just 10 seconds.
 Click the image to see it full resolution.

 Testing textures, penumbra and strong highlights … look how well details on the pillow remains vivid with no blur or artifacts.
 Reconstruction on the aliased lamp border looks pretty natural and dark areas are not blotchy !